HomeProject InformationProject Team

 Kevien Shelton

 Kevien Shelton (2022-present) is a sophomore at Auburn University, majoring in Computer Science.
-He currently works to compile data from the Dictionary of Scenes and Characters subproject.
-He also researches, adds, and corrects data for the Alabama Authors project.
+He compiled the data for the Dictionary of "George Eliot's People and Places" sub-project.
+He also has been contributing to the Alabama Authors project, cleaning data and creating various versions of the Alabama Literary Map using Neatline and QGIS spatial data visualization tools.

 #